-While you may commonly hear the word tincture in reference to CBD oil, this post is specifically dedicated to alcohol-based cannabis tinctures.
+While you may commonly hear the word tincture in reference to CBD oil tinctures, this post is specifically dedicated to alcohol-based cannabis tinctures.

 Read on to learn more about what a cannabis tincture is and how it can benefit you.

 What Is A Tincture?

-When it comes to cannabis tinctures, the alcohol is used to extract the active ingredients, including cannabinoids like CBD and THC and terpenes from the plant material, and is then taken orally.
+When it comes to cannabis tinctures, the alcohol is used to extract the active ingredients, including cannabinoids like CBD and THC, and terpenes from the plant material.